 We just returned from an 8-night stay in Waikiki on the island of Oahu, Hawaii.
-We decided that for this trip a boutique hotel would suit our needs well.
+We decided that for this trip a resort with entertainment would suit our needs well.
 Boutique hotels are defined as being cute and modern with small but updated rooms.
 They are typically located in trendy or popular neighborhoods.
 We have had experiences with boutique hotels in the past and were very happy with them, so when it came down to finding a place to stay in Waikiki, Shoreline Hotel was the winner!

 Travelling with our 8-month old, Jasper, we knew that if we chose a larger resort we may not be able to fully take advantage of all of the "extras" available because much of our time at the hotel would be spent trying to keep him rested and happy so that we could enjoy our time exploring, photographing, and eating our way around the island.